gperezivo/azure-arc-kind-cluster-rbac/README.md

 az role assignment create --role "Azure Arc Kubernetes Writer" --assignee $USER_ID --scope $CLUSTER_ID
 ```

-After create the role assignment, we need to create Kubernetes RBAC assignment to grant permissions on the namespace in the cluster.
+After creating the role assignment, we need to create Kubernetes RBAC assignment to grant permissions on the namespace in the cluster.

 ```yaml
 kind: Role